 5. Discuss a time you were managing several projects at once.

 Everyone gets busy from time to time.
-For employers, they want to know that you’ll be able to prioritize and organize yourself when these times do come along.
+For this common behavioral interview question, employers want to know that you’ll be able to prioritize and organize yourself when these times do come along.

 The company will want to know what techniques you used to manage your time.
 They may also want to know how you dealt with any stress that came along with this.
 Before your interview, it would also be good to consider the results of these projects.